-John Wittenborn is a partner in the firm's Washington, D.C. office and chair of the Environmental Law practice and co-chair of the Energy practice.
+John Wittenborn is a partner in the firm's Washington, D.C. office and co-chair of the Energy practice.
 He focuses his practice on environmental regulatory and litigation matters at the federal and state levels throughout the United States.

 Mr. Wittenborn has more than 30 years of experience providing a wide spectrum of strategic advice, counseling and litigation services to individual corporate clients, major national trade associations and government agencies.
 He serves as general environmental counsel to the Steel Manufacturers Association, Specialty Steel Industry of North America, Leather Industries of America, Inc., Shipyard Environmental Forum, Textile Rental Services Association, Chrome Coalition and other associations and coalitions.

 Prior to joining the firm, Mr. Wittenborn served as assistant chief in the Environmental Enforcement Section of the U.S. Department of Justice, supervising all federal enforcement litigation in Regions I, II, and VI of the U.S. Environmental Protection Agency (EPA).
 He also previously served as chief of the Environmental Law Division in the Office of the Judge Advocate General of the United States Air Force.

 Served as litigation counsel to oil companies, leather tanneries, steel mills and other facilities facing civil, judicial or administrative enforcement actions for alleged violations of the Clean Air Act, Clean Water Act, Resource Conservation and Recovery Act, Occupational Health and Safety Act, and other major environmental statutes; negotiated creative settlements, including innovative supplemental environmental projects.

 Serves as counsel to three national steel trade associations in the development of Hazardous Air Pollutant and GHG regulations.